Fresh Java picoCTF 2022 Solution

 Learn more

 Java .class files contain bytecode - a platform-independent intermediate representation that the JVM executes.
-Unlike native binaries, bytecode retains rich structural information: class names, method names, field names, and string literals survive compilation largely intact.
+Unlike native binaries, bytecode retains rich structural information: class names, method names, field names, and character literals survive compilation largely intact.
 This makes Java bytecode much easier to reverse engineer than compiled C or C++ code.

 Learn more